dfox288/dnd-rulebook-project/docs/backend/reference/CHARACTER-CREATION-WIZARD-API.md

 }
 ```

-**After this step:** Character exists but has no race, class, or background.
+**After this step:** Character exists.
+If race/class were included, those are already set.

 ---